bushlab-ucl/DirectNeuralBiasing/README.md

 ### AmplitudeMonitor

-Watches mean amplitude in a frequency band.
+Broadband power monitor for IED detection.
+Bandpasses the raw signal (default 80–120 Hz) with a Butterworth filter, computes RMS power, and flags chunks where power exceeds threshold.

+Operates independently of the wavelet decomposition — IEDs are broadband events best caught with a straightforward power check.

-Supports absolute threshold mode and ratio mode (HF/LF ratio for IED rejection).
+Supports absolute threshold mode and adaptive mode (mean + n·σ of recent history).

 &nbsp;

 ### StimTrigger

-Combines an activation detector and optional inhibition detector.
+Reads an activation detector and optional inhibition detector.
-Applies per-channel backoff and inhibition cooldown.
-Schedules STIM2 (paired pulse) after a configurable delay.
+On detection, emits a `SLOW_WAVE` event and schedules `n_pulses` `STIM` events at predicted future positive peaks based on the detected frequency.

+Inhibition cancels all pending scheduled stims and starts a cooldown period.

 &nbsp;